PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-San Diego Comic-Con International is an annual pop culture and comic convention held every year at the San Diego Convention Center in California.
+San Diego Comic-Con International is an annual pop culture and comic convention held in July at the San Diego Convention Center in California.
 Since its inception in 1970, the scope of the conference has grown to include fantasy and science-fiction television shows and movies, as well as cosplay couture.

 San Diego Comic Con International was created by a group of Comic enthusiasts, with the first one-day event taking place under the name Golden State Comic Book Convention on March 21st, 1970, and the first three-day convention held from August 1st to 3rd, 1970, at the U.S. Grant Hotel.
 The convention moved to its current location, San Diego Convention Center, in 1991.
 In 1974, the event organizers added their first Masquerade ball as an opportunity for cosplayers to show off their costumes.